MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/warehousing/basic/transferring-items.md

 - a **Posted Invt.
 Pick** will be created
 - a **Posted Transfer Shipment** will be created
 - the transfer order line will reflect the **Quantity Shipped** updated for the lines shipped
 - the item **Inventory**  will be the same, as no quantity has left the company.
-To see the items in transit separately from the items in stock, use the **Item Availability by Location** action on the item card.
+To see the items in transit separately from the items in stock, use the **Item Availability by Location** action on the item card

 ## See Also
 [Transfer Inventory Between Locations](../../../inventory-how-transfer-between-locations.md)